Anthony Trollope: Beverley campaign

 removed this disability, and he almost immediately began seeking a seat for which he might stand.
 In 1868, he agreed to stand as a Liberal candidate in the borough of Beverley, in the East Riding of Yorkshire.

-Party leaders apparently took advantage of Trollope's eagerness to stand, and of his willingness to spend money on a campaign.
+Party leaders apparently took advantage of Trollope's eagerness to stand and of his willingness to spend money on a campaign.
 Beverley had a long history of vote-buying and of intimidation by employers and others.
-Every election since 1857 had been followed by a petition alleging corruption, and it was estimated that 300 of the 1,100 voters in 1868 would sell their votes.
-The task of a Liberal candidate was not to win the election, but to give the Conservative candidates an opportunity to display overt corruption, which could then be used to disqualify them.
+Every election since 1857 had been followed by an election petition alleging corruption, and it was estimated that 300 of the 1,100 voters in 1868 would sell their votes.
+The task of a Liberal candidate was not to win the election but to give the Conservative candidates an opportunity to display overt corruption, which could then be used to disqualify them.

 Trollope described his period of campaigning in Beverley as "the most wretched fortnight of my manhood".

 He spent a total of £400 on his campaign.
 The election was held on 17 November 1868; the novelist finished last of four candidates, with the victory going to the two Conservatives.
 A petition was filed, and a Royal Commission investigated the circumstances of the election; its findings of extensive and widespread corruption drew nationwide attention, and led to the disfranchisement of the borough in 1870.
-The fictional Percycross election in Ralph the Heir and Tankerville election in Phineas Redux is closely based on the Beverley campaign.
+The fictional Percycross election in Ralph the Heir and the Tankerville election in Phineas Redux are closely based on the Beverley campaign.